Houston Doctor of Physical and Occupational Therapy Programs

 DOT Program Curriculum

-A DOT program curriculum might help an occupational therapist learn to apply and integrate occupation based models and theories in various professional practice settings.
+A DOT program curriculum might help an occupational therapist learn to apply and integrate occupation-based models and theories in various professional practice settings.
 Students might also study to gain leadership skills and/or explore issues and solutions related to clinical education and supervision.

 Because students who pursue their Doctorate in Occupational Therapy may have distinct interests and career goals, some DOT programs offer areas of emphasis.
-These could target students who interests are teaching, clinical leadership, OT program development, or clinical research.
+These could target students whose interests are teaching, clinical leadership, OT program development, or clinical research.
 As a result, courses could be intricately linked to a professional student’s practice focus.
-Examples of required courses might include occupational science, evidence-based practice, education theory and leadership.
+Examples of required courses might include occupational science, evidence-based practice, education theory, and leadership.